bixBeta/scRNA-WS24/Lessons/Week2.md

 <br>

-For our initial QC, we will mostly use the meta.data slot. (more on this later)
+For our initial QC, we will mostly use the meta.data slot. (more on this later: Section 2)

 Let us now add some other useful metadata to each seurat object as this will help us later when we perform our initial QC checks.